The Best Seafood in Penzance20 June 2022

 Can I try cooking it myself - and even catching it?

 Sign up for a session or two with Hook & Cook.
 It’s run by Penzance-based fisherman and chef Justin Ashton.
-Born and brought in shore-side Brighton, Justin has 25 years’ experience as a chef - and moved to Cornwall 18 years ago.
+Born and brought in shore-side Brighton, Justin has 25 years’ experience was a chef - and moved to Cornwall 18 years ago.
+He's now an expert with the seafood in Penzance.

 His passion is helping fisherpeople cook, and cooks catch fish.
 So his trips might see you heading out to sea from Penzance Harbour, going rock fishing, having a parent and child catching and cooking session, or embarking on seafood adventures lasting two days.